-If the participant chose to include a combination of inpatient hospital discharges, observation stays, or outpatient ED visits as part of their prior utilization criteria, then Step 4 in Exhibit 12-A describes the HSCRC hierarchy to apply to count overlapping acute care events as only one event.
-Exhibit 12-B shows an example scenario in which the hierarchy was applied to the multiple acute care claims identified during one Medicare beneficiary's look back period.
-After Steps 1 - 3 in Exhibit 12-A were applied, this beneficiary had separate claims for three inpatient hospital discharges, two outpatient ED visits, and one outpatient observation stay during their look back period.
-After applying the hierarchy, they were considered to have had one outpatient ED visit and two inpatient stays during their look back period.
+If the participant chooses to include a combination of inpatient hospital discharges, observation stays, and outpatient ED visits as part of its prior utilization criteria, then Step 4 in Exhibit 14-A describes the HSCRC hierarchy to apply to count overlapping acute care events as only one event.
+Exhibit 14-B shows an example scenario in which the hierarchy was applied to the multiple acute care claims identified during one Medicare beneficiary's look-back period.
+After Steps 1-3 in Exhibit 14-A were applied, this beneficiary had separate claims for three inpatient hospital discharges, two outpatient ED visits, and one outpatient observation stay during their look-back period (top panel).
+After applying the hierarchy, the beneficiary was considered to have had one outpatient ED visit and two inpatient stays during their look-back period (bottom panel).